spikeyamk/teplotna_komora/README.md

 - Create test functions inside `src/[name_of_subdirectory]/include/[name_of_subdirectory]/test.hpp` ready to test your newly created functionality.
 - Modularize your code as much as possible into individual subdirectories.
 - Avoid creating circular dependencies within your subdirectories.

-- If you need more abstraction you're allowed to use OOP.
-- Use `class` keyword for objects containing member methods, use `struct` keyword for objects with member variables only.
-If you want to add methods to it rewrite it with `class` keyword.
+#### Procedural programming

+- Avoid global non-`const` variables.
 - Use simple control flow.
-Avoid deeply nested code.
-Rewrite the algorithm or consider using a state machine.
+- Avoid deeply nested code.
 - Avoid functions that are too long.
-Consider splitting them into multiple functions.
+Consider refactoring and splitting them into multiple functions.
 - Use `const` keyword by default as much as possible in place of variables, object member declarations, function arguments and object member method declarations.
-- Avoid using C-style raw pointers, use C++ references instead when possible.
 - Pass arguments as `const` reference to avoid unnecessary copying.
 - Use `unsigned` version of numerical data types to avoid overflow into negative values when needed.
 - Use `constexpr` whenever computation of an expression at the compile time is possible.
-- Avoid global variables.
-- Avoid using uninitialized non `const` variable definitions.
 - If you want to return mulitple parameters from a function return a `struct` or use `std::tuple`.
 - Use C++ for range loops to iterate over iterable objects or use iterators.
-- Use `#include <cstdint>` and `uint8_t` or `uint16_t` data types for example to express the size of a variable instead of `unsigned char` or `unsigned short`.
+- Use `#include <cstdint>` and `uint8_t` or `uint16_t` data types for example to explicitly express the size of a variable instead of `unsigned char` or `unsigned short`.
+- Avoid using `static` keyword when for local variables.

+#### Object-oriented programming

+- If you need more abstraction you're allowed to use OOP.
+- Use `class` keyword for objects containing member methods, use `struct` keyword for objects with member variables only.
+If you want to add methods to it rewrite it with `class` keyword.
+- Use of dynamic or preferably static polymorphism allowed.
+- RTTI is enabled for now don't rely on it too much, it may be disabled in the future in order to save FLASH space.

+#### Functional programming

+- Lambda expressions allowed.
+- Only `const` lambda expression variables allowed.

+#### Style

 - Use `nullptr` keyword instead of `NULL` macro.
-- Avoid using `static` keyword when declaring local variables.
-- For beginners following line:
+- Following line:
 ```
     const std::array<uint8_t, 4> data = { 0, 1, 2, 3 };
 ```
-copy initializes the array, meaning it invokes the default aggregate initialization constructor and then invokes the copy constructor.
+copy initializes the array, meaning it invokes the default aggregate initialization constructor `std::array<T, U>::array(0, 1, 2, 3)` and then invokes the default copy constructor `std::array<T, U> std::array<T, U>::array(const std::array<T, U>& rhs)`.
 Use the following line to avoid unecessary copying:
 ```
     const std::array<uint8_t, 4> data { 0, 1, 2, 3 };
 ```